Constrained Diffusion for Protein Design with Hard Structural Constraints: Acknowledgments

 \section{Acknowledgments}

-This research is partially supported by NSF awards 2533631, 2401285, 2334936, and 2226816, by DARPA under Contract No.~\#HR0011252E005, and by the National Institutes of Health, National Institute of General Medical Sciences, under Award Number T32 GM135141.
+This research is partially supported by NSF awards 2533631, 2401285, 2334936, and 2226816, by DARPA under Contract No.~\#HR0011252E005, by the National Institutes of Health, National Institute of General Medical Sciences, under Award Number T32 GM135141, and Sargassum BioRefinery (SaBRe) Center, a project of Schmidt Sciences’ Virtual Institute of Feedstocks of the Future (VIFF), with support from the Foundation for Food \& Agriculture Research.
 The authors acknowledge the Research Computing at the University of Virginia.
 Any opinions, findings, conclusions, or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of NSF, DARPA, or the National Institutes of Health.